After more than 600 days shut out, Delhi's students just want to go back to school - KESQ

 Schools reopened in November as cases stabilized but then closed again in December due to severe air pollution.
 And a surge in Omicron cases has kept them shut in January.

-The consequence has been “catastrophic” according to Shaheen Mistry, founder of non-profit organization Teach for India.
+The consequence has been “catastrophic” according to Shaheen Mistri, founder of non-profit organization Teach For India.

-“The impact is on multiple levels, the most obvious being learning loss,” Mistry said.
+“The impact is on multiple levels, the most obvious being learning loss,” Mistri said.

-According to Mistry, 10% of children in Delhi’s government schools have dropped out of education because of the pandemic and its economic impact on poorer families.
+According to Mistri, 10% of children in Delhi’s government schools have dropped out of education because of the pandemic and its economic impact on poorer families.

 But the problem isn’t limited to cities.
 A 2021 survey of 1,400 households by local NGO Road Scholarz found only 8% of children in rural India were studying online regularly, while 37% were not studying at all — largely because they don’t have access to computers and smartphones.